kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 #### Exercise 1.2: Filtering Data
 Write queries to:

-1. Find all employees with salary greater than $70,000.
+1. Find all employees with BaseSalary greater than $70,000.

 2. Find all employees hired after January 1, 2021.